Boston expected to be No. 1 pick in WNBA draft

 Engelbert did say that she loves to call the players who are invited to the draft, welcoming them to the WNBA.

 “I will tell you.
 I just got done with the favorite part of my job, calling those prospects,” she said.
-“Someone texted me back, I’m crying tears of joys.”
+“Someone texted me back, I’m crying tears of joy.”

 Engelbert called Boston and three of her South Carolina teammates this past week.
 All of whom are projected to be taken in the first two rounds.
 The Fever have a chance to draft a few of them as they also hold the No. 7 and 13 picks.
 Other Gamecocks that have been invited to New York for the draft include Zia Cooke, Brea Beal and Laeticia Amihere.